bhargavre/Dashboard_Labs/README.md

 ## Redesign Goal

 The Goal here is to redesign the previously made dashboard to a more comprehensive and perceptive visualization.

+### Data Wrangling and Reproducibility

+The Data Wrangling is done on Python which can be seen in the jupyter notebook (Lab7.ipynb) uploaded above.
+Apart from cleaning the data (life is beautiful which is referenced below) on python by removing columns and ordering font and values (dont in lab 1 and lab 2), Fuzzy Wuzzy and pandas datareader was also used to gather the stok price for the companies from 2004 - 2017.
+Python code was written to acquire the necessary stock price data that revolved around the data breach period.

+The bar chart "Companies showing different effects on Breaches on Share Price" was formulated by analyzing the stock price trend line over different years for each ticker symbol (company).
+Recording the change like Increase, Decrease, No Effect in stock price was analysed by looking at the trend line around the year of data breach.

 ## About the previous visualization